Pearl Harbor advance-knowledge conspiracy theory: Statements by high-ranking officials

 Oliver Lyttelton, the British Minister of War Production, said, "...
 Japan was provoked into attacking the Americans at Pearl Harbor.
 It is a travesty of history ever to say that America was forced into the war.
 Everyone knows where American sympathies were.
 It is incorrect to say that America was truly neutral even before America came into the war on an all-out basis."
 How this demonstrates anything with regard to Japan is unclear.
 Rather, it refers to other aid to Britain.
 Lend-Lease, enacted in March 1941, informally declared the end of American neutrality in favor of the Allies by agreeing to supply Allied nations with war materials.
 In addition, Roosevelt authorized a so-called Neutrality Patrol, which would protect the merchantmen of one nation, namely Britain, from attack by another, Germany.
-This made shipping legitimate target of attack by submarine.
+This made shipping a legitimate target of attack by submarine.
 Furthermore, Roosevelt ordered U.S. destroyers to report U-boats, then later authorized them to "shoot on sight".
 This made the U.S. a de facto belligerent.
 None was the act of a disinterested neutral, while all are unquestionably of assistance to Britain.

 When considering information like this as a point for or against, the reader must keep in mind questions such as: was this official privy to information about the U.S. government?
 Did he have communications with high-level administration figures such as President Roosevelt or Ambassador Joseph Grew?
 Is this just a strongly held personal opinion?
 Or were there measures justifying this view?
-If Britain, did, indeed know and chose to conceal, "withholding this vital intelligence only ran the risk of losing American trust", and with it any further American aid, which would be reduced after the attack in any event.
+If Britain did, indeed, know and chose to conceal, "withholding this vital intelligence only ran the risk of losing American trust", and with it any further American aid, which would be reduced after the attack in any event.

 There is also a claim, first asserted in John Toland's Infamy, that ONI knew about Japanese carrier movements.
 Toland cited entries from the diary of Rear Admiral J. E. Meijer Ranneft of the Dutch Navy for December 2 and 6.
 Ranneft attended briefings at ONI on these dates.
 According to Toland, Ranneft wrote that he was told by ONI that two Japanese carriers were northwest of Honolulu.
 However, the diary uses the Dutch abbreviation beW, meaning "westerly", contradicting Toland's claim.
 Nor did any other persons present at the briefings report hearing Toland's version.
 In their reviews of Infamy, David Kahn and John C. Zimmerman suggested Ranneft's reference was to carriers near the Marshall Islands.
-Toland has made other conflicting and incorrect claims about the diary during lectures at the Holocaust denial organization the Institute for Historical Review.
+Toland has made other conflicting and incorrect claims about the diary during lectures at the Holocaust denial organization, the Institute for Historical Review.